Nondegeneracy and Stability of Antiperiodic Bound States for Fractional Nonlinear Schr\"odinger Equations

-This issue was later resolved by Gallay and Haragus \cite{GH07}, where the authors demonstrated the stability of cnoidal waves in the defocusing cubic NLS ($\alpha=2$, $\sigma=1$) to perturbations with the same period as the \emph{modulus} of the underlying wave.
-This restrictive class of perturbations is essential to employ the techniques of \cite{GSS1,GSS2} since, as noted by Pava, the Hessian of the associated Lagrangian at such a cnoidal wave has two negative eigenvalues when acting on co-periodic functions, invalidating the structural hypotheses of \cite{GSS1,GSS2}.
-See, however, the recent work \cite{GP15Cn} where the restriction to antiperiodic perturbations is removed through the use of the completely integrable structure of the cubic, defocusing NLS.
+This issue was later resolved in the $\alpha=2$ case by Gallay and Haragus \cite{GH07}, where the authors demonstrated the orbital stability of cnoidal waves in the defocusing cubic NLS ($\alpha=2$, $\sigma=1$) to perturbations with the same period as the \emph{modulus} of the underlying wave.
+In particular, in \cite{GH07} the authors verified that, when $\alpha=2$, the Hessian of the Lagrangian about a $2T$-periodic cnoidal wave has only \emph{one} negative eigenvalue when acting on $T$-antiperiodic\footnote{$T$-antiperiodic functions are defined in \eqref{E:antiperiodic_definition} and the surrounding discussion.
+Notice that all $T$-antiperiodic functions are necessarialy $2T$-periodic.} perturbations, and then establishing nonlinear orbital stability of such waves to this more restrictive class of perturbations via the theory of Grillakis, Shatah, and Strauss.
+See also the more recent work \cite{GP15Cn} where the restriction to antiperiodic perturbations is removed through the use of the completely integrable structure of the cubic, defocusing NLS.